Search NSGC

 Autopsy Negative PM Genetic Testing

-What Information is Important to Share With the Surviving Family Members?
+What Information is Important to Share with the Surviving Family Members?

 • Which sample(s) has been saved and how long it will be stored at the ME/coroner's office.

-• Potential costs associated with post mortem genetic testing.
+• Potential costs associated with postmortem genetic testing.

 • This allows them to discuss the available options for the specimens with their managing physicians.